htnminh/packageml/docs/user_flow_designs/1_complete-user-journey.md

 - After authentication, all users land on the central dashboard

 ## 2. Core User Flows
-From the dashboard, users can access four primary flows:
+From the dashboard, users can access three primary flows:

 ### Dataset Management
 - Upload and configure new datasets
 - View and manage existing datasets
 - Datasets feed into the model training process

-### Model Training
+### Model Training & Results
 - Create new machine learning jobs
 - Configure models (auto or manual)
 - Run training processes
-- Results feed into visualization and API deployment

-### Results Visualization
-- Analyze model performance
+- Analyze results:
+  - Performance metrics and visualizations
-- Explore feature importance
+  - Feature importance and impact analysis
-- View natural language explanations
+  - Natural language explanations
-- Test with predictions
+  - Create and test predictions
-- Compare models

-### API Integration
+### API & MCP Integration
-- Deploy models as endpoints
-- Generate and manage API keys
+- Generate and manage API keys with specific permissions
-- Access integration documentation
+- Access comprehensive API documentation
+- Deploy models as REST endpoints with MCP support
+- Programmatically access all platform functionality:
+  - Dataset management via API
+  - Job creation and monitoring via API
-- Monitor API usage
+  - Results retrieval via API
+  - Predictions with context via MCP

 ## 3. Integration Points
 - Dataset Management → Model Training (use datasets)
-- Model Training → Results Visualization (view results)
+- Model Training → Results (immediate visualization)
-- Results Visualization → API Integration (deploy successful models)
+- API & MCP → All Functionality (full programmatic access)
-- API Integration → External Applications (consume predictions)
+- Deployed Models → External Applications (consume predictions with context)

-The PackageML user journey emphasizes accessibility for non-experts while providing depth for advanced users, with a focus on making ML actionable through clear visualizations and seamless API integration.
+The PackageML user journey emphasizes accessibility for non-experts while providing depth for advanced users.
+The platform can be used entirely through the UI or programmatically via the comprehensive API, with the MCP ensuring context-rich integration for all predictions.